 or equivalent data from other sources.
 The Company shall correct for missing data, erroneously shown negative values and abnormal running arrangements and/or similar anomalies.
 Where data for the asset is not available, data from (i) the feeding primary substation would be used for HV and LV assets, (ii) the relevant bulk supply point for 33kV and 66kV assets, and (iii) the relevant grid supply point data for 132kV assets.

-for a Demand Connection, the following data shall also be provided:
+for a Demand Connection, the following data (in kVA unless otherwise stated) shall also be used for the calculation of the Import Curtailment Limit:

-Network Asset Demand Capacity, being the capacity based on the Company’s assessment of the thermal ratings, voltage change and upstream restrictions and compliance with its relevant design, planning and security of supply policies.
-This is the long-term ratings of the asset (continuous/cyclic ratings);
+Network Asset Demand Capacity, being the capacity based on the Company’s assessment of the thermal ratings, voltage change and upstream restrictions and compliance with its relevant design, planning and security of supply policies;

-Inflight Demand Acceptances, being the aggregated Maximum Import Capacity of all connections offers that utilise the asset being assessed but have yet to be connected/energised and hence are not included in the current maximum demand;
+Inflight Demand Acceptances, being the aggregated Maximum Import Capacity of all connection offers that utilise the asset being assessed but have yet to be connected/energised and hence are not included in the current maximum demand;

-Largest Inflight Demand Offers, being the aggregate Maximum Import Capacity of the two largest connection offers that utilise the asset being assessed that have been issued to a customer but not yet accepted;
+Largest Inflight Demand Offers, being the aggregate Maximum Import Capacity of the two largest connection offers that utilise the asset being assessed that have been issued to a Customer but have yet to be accepted;